alban12/Puissance4/README.md

 # Puissance4
-AI Solver for the Connect4 (Puissance4).
+A playable Connect4 with AI state-of-the-art agents implemented for differents level of difficulties.

 # Installation